box/developer.box.com/content/guides/metadata/instances/index.md

 ---
-rank: 2
+rank: 3
 alias_paths: []
 ---

-# Metadata Instances
+# Metadata instances

 A Metadata Instance describes the relation between a [MetaData Template][template] and a file or folder.
 It includes the values set